Skip to main content

 Heading to church on Christmas Day is a tradition in some households, and many churches and cathedrals around London host services to commemorate the day.
 You can either check the timetable of a local church near your hotel and head along to whatever services they’re hosting, or you can go big by visiting an iconic London institution like St. Paul’s or Westminster Abbey.

 St. Paul’s is hosting the principal service of Christmas Day, complete with carols for the Choir and congregation.
-Meanwhile, Westminster Abbey has two services, one In the morning to celebrate Christmas morning and one in the evening, consisting of choral music, scripture readings, and prayers.
+Meanwhile, Westminster Abbey has two services, one in the morning to celebrate Christmas morning and one in the evening, consisting of choral music, scripture readings, and prayers.
 Although, you’ll have to book ahead if you want to attend either of these places on Christmas Day.

 There’s also a service at St Martin’s in the Field in Trafalgar Square.